 - The mentoring component involves intensive training across the continuum of pediatric OT.
 The mentors guide the learning process through modeling, questioning and feedback.

-- The main didactic component of the residency is the LEND (Leadership Education in Neurodevelopmental and related Disabilities) Program.
+- The main didactic component of the fellowship is the LEND (Leadership Education in Neurodevelopmental and related Disabilities) Program.
 LEND is an interdisciplinary training program, funded by the federal Maternal and Child Health Bureau, designed to train leaders who will improve the health of infants, children and adolescents with or at risk for neurodevelopmental disabilities and other special health care needs.
 The emphasis is on developing family-centered, culturally competent interdisciplinary leadership skills.

 Contact Us / Apply

-All candidates for the Pediatric Occupational Therapy Residency program at Cincinnati Children’s Hospital Medical Center must be eligible for occupational therapy licensure in the state of Ohio.
+All candidates for the Pediatric Occupational Therapy Fellowship program at Cincinnati Children’s Hospital Medical Center must be eligible for occupational therapy licensure in the state of Ohio.
 Ideal applicants will have experience in pediatrics (through work or student internships), superior written and verbal communication skills, evidence of leadership skills, and a desire to improve and learn.